neume-network/core/readme.md

 Consider running your own node or choose an existing service from [ethereumnodes.com](https://ethereumnodes.com/).

+You'll receive the best results by running Erigon and colocating the neume network crawler on the same machine as communication through a local socket is vastly more performant compared to extraction over the network.

 ```bash
 # Clone the repository
 git clone git@github.com:neume-network/core.git